CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 Wangat Lodge has fundraised to create a small scholarship fund.
 If you or someone you know would love to attend but is unable due to financial hardships or constraints, please CONTACT US to explore our subsidy options.
 And if you would like to contribute to the fund and help Wangat empower young people, a donation can be made HERE and would be very much appreciated!

 Currawong camp is our school holiday program just for high-school aged students that recognises their zest for individuality, their quest for self-expression and nurtures their adventurous spirit!
 They will spend almost a week at Wangat, creating their own experiences and community, under the passionate guidance of our professional Wangat mentors.
-The results will be life changing!
+The results can be life changing!

 Currawong Camp - the ‘Why’.

 Dan says, “It has to meet their needs, or there is no point.
-If they don’t feel socially engaged, and that there are healthy risks and dynamic learning opportunities, then they wont engage and certainly wont come back!
+If they don’t feel socially engaged, and that there are opportunities to take healthy risks and dynamic learning opportunities, then they wont engage and certainly wont come back!
 If they want to be here, then we can work our mentoring magic!
 We don’t just want to blah blah blah, about screens, goals, risky behaviours etc, so, we allow them to experience it for themselves.
 Almost every single young person who has done our camp, when asked about their experience of 6 days without their phone (and other screens), has almost unanimously echoed the same sentiment - ‘it felt like a massive relief, reduction in anxiety, and allowed me to engage [with others and their surrounds] in ways I never would have thought about.’”

 The philosophy is not anti-device (we understand they are part of the world we live in), BUT seeks to balance the ledger!
-When a young person experiences 6 days of exuberant and interesting socialising mixed with novel challenges and a sense of independance WITHOUT a screen in sight, they embody this experience and will have this awareness for life.
+When a young person experiences 6 nights, 7 days of exuberant and interesting socialising mixed with novel challenges and a sense of independance WITHOUT a screen in sight, they embody this experience and will have this awareness for life.

 Our purpose – Why we do what we do.

 Biology dictates that teenagehood is when humans develop a natural desire for autonomy, independence from their parents, peer connection and a sense of belonging to a “culture”.
-At Currawang Camp we build a community of like-minded teens with a culture of connecting with nature, exploration, embracing diversity, and skills for living on the land.
+At Currawang Camp we build a community of like-minded teens with a culture of connecting with nature, exploration, embracing diversity, and skills for living on and with the land.
 During the camp we encourage respectful and empathetic communication, build skills that foster self-care and discovery, and promote custodianship of a diverse environment and society.

 Who is Currawang camp for?